The Many-Worlds Interpretation of Quantum Mechanics

 Published: 2002/2/18

-The many‑worlds interpretation is one of several ways to read quantum mechanics.
+The many-worlds interpretation is one way of understanding quantum mechanics.

-According to this idea, countless worlds exist simultaneously alongside our own.
+According to this view, countless worlds exist alongside the one we experience.

 Copenhagen Interpretation and Many-Worlds Interpretation